 Fiona was deputy chair of the campaigning group Women in Journalism from 2008-2013, and has been involved with the group since its launch in 1995.
 She has led two key pieces of WiJ research into the impact of the press on young people, ‘Hoodies or Altar Boys: What is media demonisation doing to our British boys?’; and ‘Am I Bovvered?
 What are teenage girls really thinking?
 How is the media shaping the ambitions and aspirations of the next generation of young women?’
 (2007).
 Most recently, she was involved with WiJ’s research.
 ‘Seen but not heard - how women make front page news’, published in October 2012.

 In 2010, she completed a masters degree (distinction) in Criminology at Kings College London, during which she expanded her earlier research for Women in Journalism into media stereotyping of teenage boys for her dissertation.

 Fiona was co-founder and is coordinator of the Legal Aid Lawyer of the Year Awards (in conjunction with the Legal Aid Practitioners Group).
-Now into their eleventh year, the LALYs are a unique, non-profit-making celebration of the work of lawyers at the legal aid coalface.
+Now into their 12th year, the LALYs are a unique, non-profit-making celebration of the work of lawyers at the legal aid coalface.
 (See video clip of Doreen Lawrence and Imran Khan talking about Michael Mansfield QC, who won the 2010 Legal Aid Lawyer of the Year award for Outstanding Achievement).
 See video clip of 2012 awards ceremony here.